Paula's Body Shop

 Repairing the human body since 2003

-Paula helps your body heal itself through innovative connective-tissue-cleansing bodywork, and enlightened education minus the nonsense.
+Ms. Mae helps your body heal itself through innovative connective-tissue-cleansing bodywork and no-nonsense education.

 Specialties